ydb-platform/nbs/doc/blockstore/storage/dynamic_io_mirroring_proposal.md

 There can be 0-1 instances of `IncompleteMirrorRWModeController` per `NonreplicatedPartition`.
 The presence of the `IncompleteMirrorRWModeController` indicates that the replica has agents that lag behind. `IncompleteMirrorRWModeController` manages the lifetimes of `AgentAvailabilityMonitor` and `SmartMigrationActor` entities.

 Since the dirty block map will not be stored persistently, we must handle lagging replica on restart of a partition, volume, or a whole service.
-In this case, the basic resync is started, but with a small difference that only devices of lagging agents will be processed.
+In this case, the replication is started.
+Devices that are lagging behind will be marked as "fresh" and the migration process will start automatically.
+However, there will be one improvement. `TCopyRangeActor` will check the checksums of block ranges before actual replication, as a lot of data remains the same.
-There is one caveat, though: mirror-3 disks can now store different data in the same block across all three replicas.
-The lagging replica - the oldest data and the other two can differ because a write blocks request was sent to only one replica before the restart.
-That is not a problem because write confirmation was not sent to a client, but it is something that the current resync algorithm is not ready for.
-It will pick a random replica, read blocks from it, and write them to the others.
-We should give it a hint that it should not pick the lagging replica since it definitely contains old data.
+The "freshness" of the devices should be propagated to the DiskRegistry.
+This will eliminate the possibility of discarding two replicas with the actual data.

 ### AgentAvailabilityMonitor